apidaysnordic/apidaysnordic.github.io/_posts/2016-02-12-mikko-pitkanen.md

 ---
-title: X-Road integration best practices - Mikko Pitkänen
+title: Retrofitting APIs with X-Road features - Mikko Pitkänen
 layout: post
 author: Jarkko Moilanen
 ---

-Mikko will address issues such: service integration to X-Road and REST gateway development.
+Mikko will address issues such retrofitting APIs with XRoad features enables for efficient joining of production services to X-Road.
+OSS tools for robust retrofits are discussed.

-## Mikko Pitkänen, IT Architect at Finnish Patent and Registration Office:
+## Mikko Pitkänen, National Board of Patents and Registration:

+Dr. Sc.
+Tech.
+Mikko Pitkänen has worked with distributed systems and OSS for over a decade, he remains hands-on and eager to delve into details.

 PR and software professional with solid hands on experience in open source software since 2003, nowadays, a capable mix of IPR professional and a practical devops guy with strategic thinking mindset.